-- Use pre-cast concrete structures whenever possible - As concrete leachate is alkaline and highly toxic to fish and other aquatic life, ensure that all works involving the use of concrete, cement, mortars, and other Portland cement or lime-containing construction materials (concrete) will not deposit, directly or indirectly, sediments, debris, concrete, concrete fines, wash or contact water into or about any watercourse.
+- Use pre-cast concrete structures whenever possible - As concrete leachate is alkaline and can cause aquatic environment conditions that are high toxic to fish and other aquatic life, ensure that all works involving the use of concrete, cement, mortars, and other Portland cement or lime-containing construction materials (concrete) will not deposit, directly or indirectly, sediments, debris, concrete, concrete fines, wash or contact water into or about any watercourse without appropriate isolation, including non-toxic chemical barrier to prevent mixing with the surrounding the water column.
 Concrete materials cast in place must remain inside formed structures - Keep a carbon dioxide (CO2) tank with regulator, hose and gas diffuser readily available during concrete work.
 Use it to release carbon dioxide gas into the affected area to neutralize pH levels should a spill occur.
 Train workers to use the tank - Provide containment facilities for the wash-down water from concrete delivery trucks, concrete pumping equipment, and other tools and equipment - Report immediately any spills of sediments, debris, concrete fines, wash or contact water to 1-800-663-3456.
-If possible, immediately remove the materials from the water and implement emergency mitigation and clean-up measures - Completely isolate all concrete work from any water within or entering any watercourse or stormwater system
+If possible, immediately remove the materials from the water and implement emergency mitigation and clean-up measures

-- Monitor the pH frequently in the watercourse immediately downstream of the isolated worksite until completion of the works.
-Emergency measures will be implemented if downstream pH has changed more than 1.0 pH unit, measured to an accuracy of +/- 0.2 pH units from the background level, or is recorded to be below 6.0 or above 9.0 pH units - Prevent any water that contacts uncured or partly cured concrete during activities like exposed aggregate wash-off, wet curing, or equipment washing from directly or indirectly entering any watercourse or stormwater system - Maintain complete isolation of all cast-in-place concrete and grouting from fish-bearing waters - Isolate and hold any water that contacts uncured or partly cured concrete until the pH is between 6.5 and 8.0 pH units, and the turbidity is less than 25 nephelometric turbidity units (NTU), measured to an accuracy of +/- 2 NTU
+- Use mechanical or chemical means (e.g., Skiment-100SC grout additive) to safely and effectively create a physical or non-toxic chemical barrier that prevents deleterious concrete related works from interacting with any watercourse, stormwater system or water column - Monitor the pH frequently in the watercourse immediately downstream of the isolated worksite until completion of the works.
+Emergency measures will be implemented if downstream pH has changed more than 1.0 pH unit, measured to an accuracy of +/- 0.2 pH units from the background level, or is recorded to be below 6.0 or above 9.0 pH units - Prevent any water that contacts uncured or partly cured concrete during activities like exposed aggregate wash-off, wet curing, or equipment washing from directly or indirectly entering any watercourse or stormwater system - Maintain effective isolation or a non-toxic chemical barrier of all cast-in-place concrete and grouting from fish-bearing waters.
+This isolation or barrier is considered effective if ambient water conditions do not exceed applicable water quality criteria in the period associated with the concrete works - Isolate and hold any water that contacts uncured or partly cured concrete until the pH is between 6.5 and 8.0 pH units, and the turbidity is less than 25 nephelometric turbidity units (NTU), measured to an accuracy of +/- 2 NTU